4myc/trip-planner-frontend/README.md

 ## Usage
-1. Back-end folder in terminal:
+1. Inside the back-end folder in terminal, run the following:
 ```
 bundle install
 rails db:create